 What is a Blow Hole?

-Going at high tide is the best time.
+Going to the Nakalele Maui blowhole at high tide is the best time.
 That tends to be later in the afternoon.
 We didn’t think about this fact and went in the morning.
 We didn’t see huge bursts from the blowhole but we still got a big show of sea life crawling all over the place.
 It was pretty cool.

 Avoid going if it has just rained.
 The rocks will be very slippery.
 Also, the wind is known to rage in this area so keep that in mind when you plan to hike.